 Commonly Used Applications

-Purdue IT will go to every effort to provide a broadly useful set of popular software packages for research cluster users.
+RCAC will go to every reasonable effort to provide a broadly useful set of popular software packages for research cluster users.
 Software packages such as Matlab, Python (Anaconda), NAMD, GROMACS, R, and others that are useful to a wide range of cluster users are provided via the module command.

 Other Software Repositories

 Some user communities may maintain copies of their domain software for others to use.
-For example, the Purdue Bioinformatics Core provides a wide set of bioinformatcs software for use by any user of the clusters.
-Purdue IT recommends first checking the Bioinformatics repository before requesting or installing bioinformatics software.
+For example, the Purdue Bioinformatics Core provides a wide set of bioinformatics software for use by any user of the clusters.
+RCAC recommends first checking the Bioinformatics repository before requesting or installing bioinformatics software.